Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - These are the same as VHF: **NOAA 15, 18 and 19**.
 - Have a [POES HRPT](https://www.sigidwiki.com/wiki/NOAA_POES_High_Resolution_Picture_Transmission_(HRPT)) (High Rate Picture Transmission) broadcast which transmits 5 AVHRR channels as well as some more data (Refer to the link)
 - The broadcast features a very strong carrier wave making it quite easy to track.
+- NOAA 15's old age has taken a toll on its systems, it only uses a backup antenna with drastically reduced power making the signal **very weak**.

 ![NOAA HRPT screenshot from SatDump](../../assets/images/Radio/NOAA-HRPT.jpg) *NOAA 19 HRPT*